 What are your Standard and Optional paint colors?

-Each page which shows product prices has a blue tab on the right margin marked "Top Colors" which brings up a display showing standard and optional laminate colors.
-We prefer Formica and Nevamar laminates, the finest brands in the world.
-We have access to every other brand of laminate made.
+Each page which shows product prices has a tab on the right margin marked "Powder Paint Colors" which brings up a display showing standard paint colors.

 What are your Standard and Optional laminate colors?

-Each page which shows product prices has a blue tab on the right margin marked "Laminate Colors" which brings up a display showing standard and optional laminate colors.
-We prefer to Formica and Nevamar laminates, the finest brands in the world.
+Each page which shows product prices has a tab on the right margin marked "Laminate Colors" which brings up a display showing standard laminate colors.
+We prefer to Formica laminate, the finest brands in the world.
 We have access to every other brand of laminate made in the world.